ongyiumark/kalamanC/README.md

 I still don't really know what I'm doing though.

 ### Name origins
 I just asked a friend and they said 'Kalamansi++'.
-It was originally 'Kalamansi++', but it felt too long so I shortened it.
+It was originally 'Kalamansi++', but it felt too long so I shortened it to 'KalamanC'.

-'KalamanC' seemed too punny.

 # Table of Contents
 - [Motivation](#motivation)